-Department of Environmental Resources (DER)-In revised comments dated May 24, 2006, DER stated that the site plan for Bevard East, Phase 1, SDP-0504, is consistent with revised stormwater concept plan #25955-2005.
+Department of Environmental Resources (DER)-In revised comments offered March 24, 2006, DER stated that the site plan for Bevard East, Phase 5, SDP-0517, is consistent with approved stormwater concept #25955-2005-01.

-Prince George's County Fire/EMS Department-In a memorandum dated May 10, 2006, the Prince George's County Fire/EMS Department offered information on required access for fire apparatus, private road design, fire lane requirements, and the location and the performance of fire hydrants.
+Prince George's County Fire/EMS Department-At the time of this writing, the Prince George's County Fire Department has not offered comment on the subject project.

-Department of Public Works and Transportation (DPW&T)-In comments dated March 17, 2006, DPW&T noted:
+Department of Public Works and Transportation (DPW&T)- In comments dated March 17, 2006, DPW&T noted:

-- The plan was unacceptable because it does not show the alignment of the proposed A-65 roadway as shown on the master plan. - Old Fort Road East (A-65) is a proposed arterial roadway with a hiker biker trail and that its extension would be required, together with right-of-way dedication and construction from MD 223 to Thrift Road.
+• The plan was unacceptable because it does not show the alignment of the proposed A-65 roadway as shown on the master plan.

+- Old Fort Road East (A-65) is a proposed arterial roadway with a hiker biker trail and that its extension would be required, together with right-of-way dedication and construction from MD 223 to Thrift Road.
 Such construction would have to be designed in accordance with DPW&T's standards and specifications for an urban arterial road. - The proposed development includes access from Thrift Road, MD 223 and Tippett Road.
-Noting that Thrift Road is a proposed scenic rural two-lane collector, they stated that right-of-way dedication and frontage improvements would be required in accordance with DPW&T's standards for a scenic and historic rural two-lane collector road.
-They also mentioned that right-of way dedication and roadway improvements would be required along Tippett Road, designed in accordance with DPW&T's standards for its classification as a primary residential road. - Adequate turnaround would have to be constructed at the end of Roulade Place and Mordente Drive would have to be provided. - An access study would have to be made by the applicant and reviewed by DPW&T to determine the adequacy of access point(s) and the need for acceleration/deceleration and turning lanes. - Conformance with street tree and lighting standards would be required. - Sidewalks would be required along all roadways within the property limits in accordance with Sections 23-105 and 23-135 of the county Road Ordinance. - All storm drainage systems and facilities would have to be designed in accordance with DPW&T's and DER's requirements. - Existing utilities may require relocation and/or adjustments and coordination with the various utility companies. - A detailed review of subdivision roadways at time of detailed site plan review. - All improvements within the public right-of-way as dedicated to the county must be signed in accordance with the county Road Ordinance, DPW&T's Specifications and Standards, and the Americans with Disabilities Act.

-- Installation of a traffic signal at the intersection of MD 223 and the access road to the subdivision is required, if warranted.
+Noting that Thrift Road is a proposed scenic rural two-lane collector, they stated that rightof-way dedication and frontage improvements would be required in accordance with DPW&T's standards for a scenic and historic rural two-lane collector road.
+They also mentioned that right-of way dedication and roadway improvements would be required along Tippett Road, designed in accordance with DPW&T's standards for its classification as a primary residential road. - Adequate turnaround would have to be constructed at the end of Roulade Place and Mordente Drive would have to be provided. - An access study would have to be made by the applicant and reviewed by DPW&T to determine the adequacy of access point(s) and the need for acceleration/deceleration and turning lanes. - Conformance with street tree and lighting standards would be required. - Sidewalks would be required along all roadways within the property limits in accordance with Sections 23-105 and 23-135 of the county Road Ordinance. - All storm drainage systems and facilities would have to be designed in accordance with DPW&T's and DER's requirements. - Existing utilities may require relocation and/or adjustments and coordination with the various utility companies. - A detailed review of subdivision roadways at time of detailed site plan review. - All improvements within the public right-of-way as dedicated to the county must be signed in accordance with the county Road Ordinance, DPW&T's Specifications and Standards, and the Americans with Disabilities Act. - Installation of a traffic signal at the intersection of MD 223 and the access road to the subdivision is required, if warranted.
 If the signal is not currently warranted, a full signal installation fee-in-lieu contribution from the developer for future installation of a signal will be required. - A soils investigation report that includes subsurface exploration and geotechnical engineering evaluation for Thrift Road, Tippett Road and the proposed subdivision streets is required.